CodeForBaltimore/Learning-Resources/README.md

 Click on the folder above that corresponds to the framework you want to learn.
 Read the README document in the folder first and follow the steps to success.

 ```
-Prior to learning Node or React you need a familiarity with Javascript.
+Prior to learning Node or React you need a basic understanding of Javascript.
-Please navigate to the Javascript folder if you're unfamiliar.
+If you do not please begin with the Javascript resources.
 ```

 What would you like to learn?